passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Thu 4 mai 2023 - restarting to work on Python

+Refactoring the project to work on Python.

+Launching the rust program on all files with `cargo run -- -d /home/onyr/code/phdtrack/phdtrack_data/Training/ -d /home/onyr/code/phdtrack/phdtrack_data/Validation/ -d /home/onyr/code/phdtrack/phdtrack_data/Performance_Test/`

+> We had to remove `__MACOSX/` folders due to errors on parsing.
+These files are duplicates and are of no use.

+We have modified the Rust code to be able to take a list of paths, so that the generated chunks are annotated with the original folder.

+We also added a test on provided path at launch.

 ### Mon 1 mai 2023 - bug fix

 We fixed the bug found the 30 apr and fix the special node discovery, implementing map addr to label.